The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsubsection{Analysis}

-We developed five emergent codebooks using thematic analysis~\cite{braun2006using, lazar2017research}, following a bottom-up approach that allowed themes, codes to emerge inductively from our data.
+We developed four emergent codebooks using thematic analysis~\cite{braun2006using, lazar2017research}, following a bottom-up approach that allowed themes and codes to emerge inductively from our data.
 We started by reading the transcripts to highlight recurring ideas, creating initial codes, and iteratively refining them into coherent themes (\icircled{3} and \icircled{4} in~\Cref{fig:overview}).
-Our codebooks are related to the five key thematic areas as follows: (1) \textbf{Background}: Exploring why participants use Ansible and the specific contexts in which they apply it; (2) \textbf{Advantages}: Identifying the key motivations behind adoption; (3) \textbf{Challenges}: Documenting difficulties and limitations; (4) \textbf{Recommendations}: Capturing participants' wishes; (5) \textbf{Future}: Addressing potential future developments.
+Our codebooks are related to the four key thematic areas as follows: (1) \textbf{Advantages}: Identifying the key motivations behind adoption; (2) \textbf{Challenges}: Documenting difficulties and limitations; (3) \textbf{Recommendations}: Capturing participants' wishes; (4) \textbf{Future}: Addressing potential future developments.